-Back in 2007 I conducted windtrainer class.
-I had a fleet of Minoura Mag-800’s and I hired a hall had a great group of athletes that would join me once a week for a tough session (similar to Spinervals by Coach Troy Jacobson except I also rode with my athletes and sweated up a storm along side them).
-I’ve recently been tidying up some old boxes in the garage and found my old lesson plans and the music to go along side them.
+Back in 2007, I conducted a windtrainer class.
+I had a fleet of Minoura Mag-800’s and I hired a hall that had a great group of athletes that would join me once a week for a tough session (similar to Spinervals by Coach Troy Jacobson except I also rode with my athletes and sweated up a storm alongside them).
+I’ve recently been tidying up some old boxes in the garage and found my old lesson plans and the music to go alongside them.
 This was the session I took for the very first class.
 Although primarily designed for triathletes this session is great for anyone wanting to boost their FTP (yes, I was training with power back then with the old Polar WIND power meter temperamental as it was).

 QK WT Class I

 - 10min WU Level II;

 - 3x 5min Level II 100+ RPM, 5min Level VI Cadence <75rpm;

 - 3x 2min Level IV 95-100Rpm, 2min Level IV 80-85Rpm;

 Start the workout with a ten-minute Warm Up (WU) riding at Level II.
 Keep your cadence between 85 & 95Rpm for the warm-up.

 The main set involves completing three reps.
 Each rep totals ten minutes and is made up of two five-minute segments.
 The first five minutes of each rep is ridden at Level II and maintains a high cadence greater than 100 rpm.
 The second five-minute segment is ridden at a lower cadence of below 75 rpm but a higher intensity at Level IV.
 There is no rest period, you roll straight from this segment into the next set…